About Shoreline Park

 These staff calculations of 72,510 gallons per day appear to be within acceptable tolerances of the flow data provided by KWU.
 Next, staff added the additional sewer flows for the entire Shoreline development, 360 single-family lots with an estimated 200 gallons per day for each lot.
 As seen in image below the existing and future connections combined do not exceed the 150,000 gallons per day (0.15 MGD) that KWU’s existing plant is permitted.

-Staff received this letter with the masterplan submittal for water and sewer service to the entire Shoreline development.
+Staff received this Serviceability Letter for Shoreline (PDF) with the masterplan submittal for water and sewer service to the entire Shoreline development.

 - Shoreline Park

 - 360 residential lots

 - October 2, 2017 (Tabled by P&Z – postponed)